Technologies and Security Challenges in Metaverse: Research Challenges and Future Directions for Metaverse (RQ4)

+On-device biometric processing can reduce privacy threats by guaranteeing that raw data never leaves the device of the user.
+Biometric templates can be further protected using methods such as homomorphic encryption \cite{ogburn2013homomorphic} and differential privacy \cite{dwork2025differential}.
+Furthermore, security can be improved by using behavioral biometric-based authentication.

-Distinguishing authentic user input from synthetic or adversarial input is a significant challenge in the 3D, multi-sensory interfaces of the Metaverse.
+\mypara{3.
+Input Provenance and Trustworthy Interaction Tracking:} Distinguishing authentic user input from synthetic or adversarial input is a significant challenge in the 3D, multi-sensory interfaces of the Metaverse.
 Clickjacking, object deletion, and synthetic input injection are examples of UI-level attacks that might make users unintentionally perform harmful actions.
 Cheng et al. (2024) highlighted that there is a basic deficiency in "input provenance," which is a trustworthy method of determining the origin of a particular interaction and its authenticity \cite{cheng2024user}.
-Open challenges include: \begin{itemize} \item Developing real-time provenance verification systems for XR and spatial interfaces. \item Detecting and blocking adversarial inputs without impairing user experience. \item Creating standardized logging mechanisms for forensics and accountability in immersive environments. \end{itemize}
+Open challenges include: \textit{Developing real-time provenance verification systems for XR interfaces}; \textit{Detecting and blocking adversarial inputs without impairing user experience}; and \textit{Creating standardized logging mechanisms for forensics and accountability in immersive environments}.